bokeh/bokeh/sphinx/source/docs/first_steps/first_steps_9.rst

 Congratulations, you have completed all of Bokeh's first steps guides!

-More information about Bokeh is available in the :ref:`user guide <userguide>`.
-For more in-depth information about all aspects of Bokeh, see the :ref:`reference guide <refguide>`.
+More information about Bokeh is available in the |user guide|.
+For more in-depth information about all aspects of Bokeh, see the |reference guide|.

 For more examples of what you can do with Bokeh, check the :ref:`gallery` and the :bokeh-tree:`examples` directory in Bokeh's GitHub repository.